mithu2649/closy/README.md

 # What is Closy?

-> Closy is an open source Social Network to share and communicate with your friends.
+> Closy is an open source Social Network to share and communicate with your friends online.

 >Open Source Social Network created using php, MySQL, and JavaScript